SvenGroot/JumboCore/doc/QuickStart/FirstJob.md

 Once Jumbo is [up and running](Running.md), you can start using Jumbo Jet to run data processing jobs.

-To help you get started, this guide demonstrates how to upload a text file to the DFS and run the WordCount job on the file.
+To help you get started, this article demonstrates how to upload a text file to the DFS and run the WordCount job on the file.
+WordCount is an included sample job that counts the frequency of each word in the input.

 To run this job, you need some utf-8 plain text files to use as input.
 You can generate some random text using another Jumbo sample job (which we’ll do below), but if you want some non-random text,